saxoph - Fotolia

 But Thornton was focused on the long term, with five key pillars set out when he joined the bank in 2018.
 These were: introducing a modern IT model, becoming cloud first, getting on top of cyber security, harnessing data and writing software in-house.

-The appointment of a chief information security officer was also made to get infosec up to date.
-The bank then put in the foundations for a cloud-based data lake to “look at analytics much more positively, and the final piece was around writing our own software”.
+It then put in the foundations for a cloud-based data lake to “look at analytics much more positively”.

 “Technology used to be a side part of our strategy, but now it is absolutely at the core”